 When you have a comprehensive eye exam, your vision test may reveal that you suffer from some sort of refractive error or another visual defect that requires correction.
-Our optometrist can determine your corrective prescription at this point -- and if you're content with eyeglasses, this prescription is all you need.
+Our eye care professional can determine your corrective prescription at this point -- and if you're content with eyeglasses, this prescription is all you need.
 But if you want contacts, we need to administer another eye exam called a contact lens exam.

 During this evaluation, we take detailed measurements of your corneal curvature and pupil/iris diameters as a necessary part of the fitting process.
 But we also consider any eye diseases/disorders or underlying health problems that might influence the kind of contacts we recommend for you.
 We also discuss how you'll choose to wear your contacts.
 If you want to wear your contacts for several days at a time, for instance, we need to know that so we can prescribe extended-wear contacts.
-By contrast, if you dislike the rituals of cleaning and caring for contacts, our optometrist may recommend single-use disposal contacts.
+By contrast, if you dislike the rituals of cleaning and caring for contacts, our eye care professional may recommend single-use disposal contacts.

 What Kind of Contacts Do You Need?
 Our Optometry Center Has Them